MineoGames/MineoGames.github.io/_posts/2020-08-12-VERSIONING_GIT_LFS.md

 The Git platforms (Github, Bitbucket) provide for free 1GB of Git Lfs, which wont be enough.
 So we have to host the LFS files ourselves.
 It could be done on a local server, but the cloud is not too expensive today and it will avoid space and backup questions.
 I found a guide made by Allan Edwardes to [host GIT LFS files on Amazon Web Service S3](https://alanedwardes.com/blog/posts/serverless-git-lfs-for-game-dev).
 I adapted his solution to host the files on OVH Object Storage instead ([a french provider that I trust more](https://www.ovh.com/world/)).

-It is a Dotnet Core application that you can find here : [https://github.com/MineoGames/Estranged.Lfs](https://github.com/MineoGames/Estranged.Lfs).
+It is a Dotnet Core application that you can find here: [https://github.com/MineoGames/Estranged.Lfs](https://github.com/MineoGames/Estranged.Lfs).

 ## How does it work
 The git repository is configured to send LFS files to GIT LFS SERVER that handles the logic and then send the data on OVH Object Storage.